Urgent PC: Percutaneous Tibial Nerve Stimulation

 What is Urgent PC?

 The Urgent PC Neuromodulation System is a minimally invasive way to improve bladder control in men and women.
-Urgent PC uses percutaneous tibial nerve stimulation (PTNS) to treat overactive bladder and the associated symptoms of urinary urgency, urinary frequency and urge incontinence.
+Urgent PC uses percutaneous tibial nerve stimulation (PTNS) to treat overactive bladder and associated symptoms of urinary urgency, urinary frequency and urge incontinence.

 The Urgent PC Neuromodulation System is a combination of a stimulator and a lead set.
 The stimulator generates electrical impulses that are delivered to the patient through the lead set.